ActionProjects/Actions/actions/pages/theSuits/some-Duplicates/SCOTUS_decision_deficiencies-v.2.01.md

 This systems fundamental design is around the separation of powers; including the people from the government, through the filters of representatives.

-To bind a contract to a vote is abhorrent.
+To bind a contract to a vote is abhorrent. <!--the people want it! ... 'explicitly prohibited' people are free to make the change for direct control-->

 Thus this exemplifies the public interest in maintaining a just system through the chusing of the representing individuals.
 Laying the burden of knowing the characters of those who set the tone of the nation.